8 Best Fall Jackets for Men 2025: Iconic, Durable, Stylish, & More

 A British icon, the Baracuta G9 Harrington Jacket has been just as popular among American celebrities since it launched in the 1930s.
 A little like a fabric version of a leather flight jacket, it’s well known as a favorite of stars from James Dean, Elvis Presley, and Steve McQueen to Leonardo DiCaprio, Jason Statham, and Daniel Craig.

-Indeed, Baracuta’s use of synthetics make this border on a technical garment: in addition to the aforementioned benefits, it’s treated with a durable water resistant (DWR) finish and the lining has Coolmax Technology, designed to wick moisture away from your skin and keep you cool on warm days.
+Indeed, Baracuta’s use of synthetics makes this border on a technical garment: in addition to the benefits mentioned earlier, it’s treated with a durable water-resistant (DWR) finish, and the lining has Coolmax Technology, designed to wick moisture away from your skin and keep you cool on warm days.
 All my other Coolmax garments are workout apparel!

 It’s not the warmest jacket, but of course, this is a list of fall outerwear.
 I like it for traveling because it’s so easy to scrunch up in a bag and doesn’t take up much room in your airline seat, plus the internal and external button closure pockets are nice, pickpocket-resistant places to stash your passport and valuables.